 So, when schlepping from, say, your apartment to your local coffee shop, how fast are you walking?

-Adults walk at an average speed of 3 to 4 miles per hour, which equates roughly to 1 mile every 15 to 20 minutes.
+Adults walk at an average speed of about 3 miles per hour, although this varies widely, which equates roughly to one mile every 20 minutes.
 This figure varies based on a few factors, including:

 - Age: Younger people tend to walk faster than older people.